twak/winsyn_metadata/globus.md

 globus transfer $winsyn:/ $local_endpoint:/home/twak/winsyn
 ```

 You can view the progress [online](https://app.globus.org/activity).
-Keep a note of the task id to view or cancel it on the command line:
+Keep a note of the task id to view the status on the command line:
 ```
 globus task show 23425d56-ffff-11ee-b9d7-11fee6a821c0
 ```